Sugar Plum Dreams

 I am always so excited and feel so honored when one of my recipes is published in a magazine.
 This week I received 2 magazines from Taste of Home with one of my cookie recipes in each.

-I use my recipe for decorated sugar cookies.
-I decorated these very simple and some of the grandchildren helped.
+I use my recipe for decorated sugar cookies, and decorated these very simple.
+Some of the grandchildren helped with these.

 The second magazine is a cookie swap edition and is full of great looking recipes.
 I will be trying several of them out this year.
 The cookie recipe of mine they published was actually one I created a few years ago as an after school snack for some of my grandchildren.